kubernetes/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 - Determine if additional tests are necessary
 - Ensure reliability of existing tests
 - Determine if some mechanism should be introduced to reduce the extra permission checks
+- Alternatives have been reviewed, and we have consensus not to switch to an alternative approach.

 #### GA